 Yale Law School seeks to accommodate students with disabilities, whether temporary or permanent, to enable them to participate fully in the University community.

 Yale University’s Student Accessibility Services (SAS) provides a wide variety of services for Yale students with disabilities.
 The office works with all Yale students, including Yale Law School students, to facilitate necessary accommodations.
 All accommodations and services are individualized and based on students needs, course requirements, and appropriate documentation.
 Frequently requested accommodations include adaptive computer technology, classroom accommodations, and examination and testing modifications, among others.
-SAS works with Associate Dean Mike Thompson to provide accommodations such as elevator access or carrels for students with disabilities.
+SAS works with the Registrar's Office to provide academic accommodations, OSA to provide accommodations for students outside of the classroom, and Dean Thompson for facilities-related accommodations such as elevator access or carrels for students with disabilities.
 Students should call the SAS office at 203-432-2324 to schedule a meeting to learn more about the accommodations process.